NexTier Oilfield Solutions (NEX) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from NexTier Oilfield Solutions as it approaches its next earnings report date.
-This is expected to be February 15, 2023.
+NexTier Oilfield Solutions will be looking to display strength as it nears its next earnings release, which is expected to be February 15, 2023.
 On that day, NexTier Oilfield Solutions is projected to report earnings of $0.45 per share, which would represent year-over-year growth of 462.5%.
-Our most recent consensus estimate is calling for quarterly revenue of $871.2 million, up 70.91% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $871.2 million, up 70.91% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for NexTier Oilfield Solutions.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for NexTier Oilfield Solutions.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-NexTier Oilfield Solutions currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.32% higher.
+NexTier Oilfield Solutions currently has a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that NexTier Oilfield Solutions has a Forward P/E ratio of 6.53 right now.
-For comparison, its industry has an average Forward P/E of 23.53, which means NexTier Oilfield Solutions is trading at a discount to the group.
+Digging into valuation, NexTier Oilfield Solutions currently has a Forward P/E ratio of 3.83.
+For comparison, its industry has an average Forward P/E of 12.41, which means NexTier Oilfield Solutions is trading at a discount to the group.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report